sider/sider-docs/docs/enterprise/operation.md

 Sider Enterprise administrators can do the followings on the `/admin` page:

-- To review all of the users, repositories, organization, and analyses
+- To review all the users, repositories, organizations, and analyses
 - To make other users administrators

 In order to make users administrators, run the following command: